[KubeCon Day 2] We arrived at KubeCon North America

 This article is a travelogue about how I managed to arrive safely at KubeCon after some trouble the day before.

-We will be posting articles about upcoming events throughout KubeCon, so please keep checking back.
+We will be posting information as it becomes available during KubeCon, so please keep checking back.

 Until departure from Haneda Airport

-In my previous article, I wrote about how the plane was unable to take off due to equipment problems and how we tried again the next day.
+In the previous article, I wrote about how the plane was unable to take off due to equipment problems and how we tried again the next day.

 I finally arrived today, so I thought I'd blog about my journey.

-Since I booked a hotel directly connected to Haneda Airport, I started my trip from Haneda Airport's Terminal 3.
+Since we had booked a hotel directly connected to Haneda Airport, we started from Haneda Airport's Terminal 3.

-For lunch, I decided to have some ramen, which is expensive when traveling abroad and which I expect will taste inferior to what I get in Japan, before checking in for departure.
+For lunch, I decided to have ramen, which is expensive when traveling abroad and which I expected to taste worse than what I would get in Japan, before going through the departure procedures.

-I was able to complete the process up to security without any problems using the QR code displayed on the app, but when I tried to go through the gate at security, I got an error (different boarding date).
+I was able to complete the procedure up to the security checkpoint without any problems using the QR code displayed on the app, but when I tried to go through the security checkpoint gate, I got an error (different boarding date).

-The attendant explained that I would not be able to pass through unless I got a paper ticket.
+The attendant explained that I would not be able to pass through unless I was issued a paper ticket.

-(I was able to check in my luggage and register for FaceExpress without any problems...)
+(Though I was able to check in my luggage and register for FaceExpress without any issues...)

-By the way, some of the people who went with me had their flight ticket information from before the rescheduling still on their flight when they checked in their luggage, which caused an error.
+By the way, some of the people who went with me had their flight ticket information from before the rescheduling still on their luggage, which caused an error when they checked in their luggage.

 I was issued a paper ticket, registered for FaceExpress again, and was able to pass through security without any problems.